 An effective prevention plan needs to go beyond reducing risk through washing hands and avoiding crowded areas.
 It should be prioritizing boosting immunity in vulnerable people with chronic inflammation.
 Public Service Announcements about nutrition and sleep would be reinforcing what scientific evidence proved effective in reinforcing the human immune system.

 Since the virus outbreak, we’ve heard from our community about wanting to learn more about effective ways to improve their immunity.
-We worked on putting together an immunity-boosting program but, for the sake of clarity, we wanted to articulate the mechanics of how immunity works and how it relates to chronic conditions and inflammation in this article.
+We put together a personalized Immunity-Boosting Program and Care Package though - for the sake of clarity, we wanted to articulate the mechanics of how immunity works and how it relates to chronic conditions and inflammation in this article.

 The CDC reports that 60 percent of Americans deal with a chronic disease, of which two thirds deal with at least two.
 This includes chronic illnesses such as cardiovascular disease, cancer, diabetes, and chronic respiratory issues.